Terms and Conditions Template

 Apple T&Cs

-Finally, let’s look at Apple’s terms and conditions for our final example, a tech company with a well-crafted agreement we’ve already referenced in this guide.
+Finally, let’s look at Apple’s terms and conditions for our final example, a tech company with a well-crafted agreement.

 Apple’s terms clearly define what is considered an acceptable use of their services and what is not, as shown in the screenshot below.